kubaPod/KeyTracking/README.md

 # KeyTracking
-Mathematica / Wolfram Language package, provides a mini framework to trigger Dynamics on specific key value changes in opposition updates triggered for association's symbol.
+Mathematica / Wolfram Language package, provides a mini framework to trigger Dynamics on specific key value changes.
+In opposition to updates triggered by association's symbol.

 This framework is not a panacea for performance tuning in Dynamics.
 But can help with common usage.

 ### Limitations

- - DynamicKey doesn't support full Dynamic syntax yet
+ - `DynamicKey` does  not support full `Dynamic` syntax yet
- - won't work with DynamicModule's variables (atm)
+ - won't work with `DynamicModule's` variables (atm)
  - single key tracking only, but nested too (atm)

 ### Example